digitalheir/java-probabilistic-earley-parser/README.md

 |---|---|
 |`GGGC``UAUU``AGCU``CAGU`<br>`UGGU``UAGA``GCGC``ACCC`<br>`CUGA``UAAG``GGUG``AGGU`<br>`CGCU``GAUU``CGAA``UUCA`<br>`GCAU``AGCC``CA` |![rna secondary structure](https://cloud.githubusercontent.com/assets/178797/21773797/af94f972-d690-11e6-97b4-0aad06071634.jpg)|

-* As a cognitive scientist, you want to [compute the cognitive load of interpreting sentences](https://www.hlp.rochester.edu/resources/workshop_materials/EVELIN12/Hale01_NAACL_probabilistic%20early%20parser_N01-1021.pdf) (as a function of the number of prefix trees that pop up as you read a sentence)
+* As a cognitive scientist, you want to [compute the cognitive load of interpreting sentences](https://www.hlp.rochester.edu/resources/workshop_materials/EVELIN12/Hale01_NAACL_probabilistic%20early%20parser_N01-1021.pdf) (as a function of "surprises" that happen as you read a sentence)

 * As a computational linguist, [you want to know the most likely table of contents structure for a list of paragraphs](https://digitalheir.github.io/java-rechtspraak-library/document-structure/)